PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

-See the following sections for details on :func:`~.pennylane.measure`, :func:`~.pennylane.cond`, and statistics of mid-circuit measurements, as well as information about simulation strategies and how to configure them.
+See the following sections for details on :func:`~.pennylane.measure`, :func:`~.pennylane.cond`, and statistics of mid-circuit measurements, as well as information about simulation strategies and how to configure them <further below>.
 Additional information can be found in the documentation of the individual methods.
 Also consider our
 :doc:`Introduction to mid-circuit measurements <demos/tutorial_mcm_introduction>`,